dojo/docs/util/doctools/viewer.rst

 Introduction
 ============

 Running the api docs extraction/generation tool (generate.php) produces either json or xml output - this is the raw data.
-To format and process this data into useful, browseable documentation you need a viewer application.
+To format and process this data into useful, browsable documentation you need a viewer application.
 This page steps you through the process to setup a web app like `dojotoolkit.org/api <http://dojotoolkit.org/api/>`_ and how to populate it with your docs data

 =============
 Prerequisites